wchorski/PyWrite-Publisher/vaultREAL/📁developer/Projects📐/Obsidian Publish with NextJS.md

 - [x] can i fix dynamic routing with `./pages/[...folder]/[...slug]`? - NO, CATCH ALLs CAN ONLY BE AT END
 - [ ] make tags clickable links
 - [ ] primitive sanataion of
+- [ ] does grabbing images work?
+- [x] fix list indentation when words wrap in Table of Contents
+- [ ] home page
+	- [ ] recently added notes carousel
+- [x] show language used in codeblock
+- [ ] one click copy code block or snippet
+- [ ] do i need to even remove '.md' for NextJS routing?
+- [ ] tags
+	- [ ] [[Solved] Regex to find words that start with a specific | 9to5Answer](https://9to5answer.com/regex-to-find-words-that-start-with-a-specific-character)
+	- [ ] strip tags out of .md
+	- [ ] put them in <a> tags in the sidebar

 ## Other Tutorials